Richard Paniguian: 2008–2017

 On his retirement from BP in 2008, Paniguian became head of the Defence and Security Organisation (DSO) within UK Trade and Investment, working alongside defence manufacturers in their export sales efforts.
 While nominally part of UKTI (now the Department for International Trade) he actually reported to the Ministry of Defence.
 This role made him one of the highest paid civil servants in the United Kingdom, earning a salary between £195,000-£199,000.
 The release of Abdelbaset al-Megrahi in 2009, demanded by Colonel Gaddafi in return for BP oil contracts and counter-terrorism assistance, meant Paniguian was well placed to answer requests from the Libyan Government for arms and military training.
 A month later, he gave a speech noting that 'high-level political interventions' had enhanced the prospect of arms sales to Libya.
 BP would later admit to pushing for the release of al-Megrahi.

 Under his stewardship DSO achieved a record of £13 billion in sales in 2013.
 Paniguian retired from his job with DSO in February 2015.
 The following year he joined the board of defence giant Raytheon.

 Personal

 Sir Richard was married to Lady Paniguian (Nil Okan) JP FCIL (Fellow of the Chartered Institute of Linguists), and had two stepsons, Emir and Efe.
 His wife, with whom he had no children of his own, became a language trainer at the Foreign and Commonwealth Office.
 He was for many years a member of the MCC and was known to entertain old school friends to lunch at Brooks's.

 Paniguian was appointed Commander of the Order of the British Empire (CBE) in the 2007 New Year Honours and was knighted in the 2015 New Year Honours.

-Sir Richard died suddenly on 25 June 2017, the cause of death being a heart attack.
+Sir Richard died suddenly on 25 June 2017 of a heart attack.